Can You Do Sit-ups while Pregnant?

 Are planks safe during pregnancy?

 I am not a fan of planks, especially when pregnant.
 Have you ever tried planking?
 Does your back hurt afterwards?
-I find they put unnecessary pressure on your back.
-There are just some better core exercises you can do.

-Ab exercises to avoid during pregnancy
+Exercises to avoid during pregnancy

 Again, any exercise that puts increased stress and pressure on your abdomen should be avoided when pregnant.